Business Law 2017/2018

 Demonstration of the syllabus coherence with the curricular unit's objectives

-In order to answer the objective 1- To apprehend the conceptions and the sources of the commercial right, the indicated program contents are those of the Introduction: Conceptions of the commercial right, and Sources of the commercial right.
+In order to apprehend the conceptions and the sources of the commercial right, the indicated program contents are those of the Introduction.

-In order to identify the acts of commerce in general, the indicated program contents are those of Cap I- Of the acts of commerce in general.
+In order to identify the acts of commerce in general, the indicated program contents are those of Chapter I- Of the acts of commerce in general.

-To qualify the subjects of the commercial relation (of the merchants), the programmatic contents are those of the Cap II -Traders.
+To qualify the subjects of the commercial relation (of the merchants), the programmatic contents are those of the Chapter II -Traders.

-In order to qualify the commercial companies and to identify the legal regime of the businesses on the companies, the indicated contents are those of the Cap III- Of the companies.
+In order to Understand and apply the legal framework of agency contract to distribution contracts, the indicated contents are those of the Chapter III.

 Demonstration of the teaching methodologies coherence with the curricular unit's objectives

 The expository method and Socratic method will apply to the learning of objectives 1, 2 and 6: To know the conceptions and sources of commercial law; Identify the acts of commerce in general; And To know the general principles that characterize credit instruments.